jameshughes89/cs102/src/site/index.rst

 Labs
 ====

-* Asynchronous --- Content is to be covered independently while following the :doc:`schedule </outline/outline>`.
+* Asynchronous --- Content is to be covered independently while following the :ref:`schedule <label-outline-schedule>`